jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings.md

 * sites
 Selection of which sites to extract cookies from only sites supported by script will be extracted from given list

+Value can be a single word string or a list of single word strings

 ***